philiflo/bcit-test/README.md

 This will lead you to a gitlab page that contains the Arch Linux image you'll need to download

-- From here, navigate to the most recent 'images' folder.
+- From here, navigate to the most recent **images** folder.
 You'll see a long list of Arch Linux images, for this tutorial we want to download the image that ends with the **.qcow2** extension (it will be approximately 496mb)

 ### Uploading the image

 - Once you have your image downloaded, go back to your DigitalOcean homepage.
-Navigate to the 'Backups & Screenshots' option located on the sidebar.
+Navigate to the **Backups & Screenshots** option located on the sidebar.
 From here, navigate to the Custom Images tab.

-- In the main module, click the Upload Image option and upload the Arch Linux image you've downloaded.
+- In the main module, click the **Upload Image** option and upload the Arch Linux image you've downloaded.

 - Once here you will be given choices of different regions and a distributor to select.
-From here (assuming you are on the West Coast), select Arch Linux and select San Francisco.
+From here (assuming you are on the West Coast), select **Arch Linux** and select **San Francisco.**

 ## Step 2: Create the SSH Key Pair and Authenticate it
 DigitalOcean utilizes a key pair system to authenticate users and connect clients and a remote machine (for this situation, a cloud service).